davidralphlewis/binaryephemera/_notes/slams.md

 date: 27-08-2022
 ---

 Slams are similar to [[Open Mics]] as you have a lot of performers who have a limited time to perform.
-But unlike open mics, they are competitive.
+But unlike [[open mics]], they are competitive.

 In a standard slam, you have three minutes to perform.
 If you go over, you lose points.
 Judges then give you a score out of 10, and the poets with the highest score go through to the next round and perform again.
 There can be many rounds or just one.